pypy/pypy/rpython/doc/cli-backend.rst

     optimizations.

-In reality the first point is not an advantage in the PyPy context, because the `flow graph`_ we start from is quite low level and Python loops are already expressed in terms of branches (i.e., gotos).
+In reality the first point is not an advantage in the PyPy context, because the :ref:`flow graph <flow-model>` we start from is quite low level and Python loops are already expressed in terms of branches (i.e., gotos).

 About the compiler optimizations we must remember that the flow graph